Saraphite/CloakId/README.md

 ## Supported Types

-The `[CloakId]` attribute can be applied to the following numeric property types:
+The `[Cloak]` attribute can be applied to the following numeric property types:

 - `int` and `int?`
 - `uint` and `uint?`